harsh-kaushal/UGV-DTU_ROS_Stack/Scripts/lanes_to_rviz/readme.md

 # Explanation
-script starts from main

-initiates a node named "Lanes_Processing_N_Publishing_service"
+>Main initiates a node named "Lanes_Processing_N_Publishing_service",

-gets into image_client function the latest image from "get_camera_image_service" server and returns the responce_data.
+>which gets into image_client function to get latest image from "get_camera_image_service" server

-Now this responce data is of standard compressedImage message type
+>and returns the responce_data.
+This responce data is of compressedImage msg type,

-the responce_data is passed to Image_Processor function
+>then the responce_data is passed to Image_Processor function

 ## Image_Processor()

->This function seperates the image data form message and does the following tasks.
+>This function seperates the image data from message and does the following tasks.

 1. Defines a mask and get the Region of interest using bitwise_and Operation.
   ![](Images/maskedImage.png)